iml130/sola/daisi/docs/minhton-ns3/logging.md

 ### Timestamp

-In the ns-3 simulation the timestamp is in the unit milliseconds.
+In the ns-3 simulation the timestamps are logged in the unit milliseconds.
-But it is easy to change the unit in the simulator to even higher resulutions.
+But it is easy to change the unit in the simulator to even higher resolutions.

 ## Tables